Brothy Baked Beans

 - Use dried beans and soak your beans the night before.
 This will give you the most flavourful brothy baked beans and soaking the beans will cut the cooking time by half.

 - Taste and adjust cooking time as needed!
 Different brands of beans and sizes of beans will have slight variations in cooking time.
-Check your beans after 60 minutes, if they taste a bit too firm, put them back in the oven.
+Check your beans after 60 minutes, if they are a bit too firm, put them back in the oven.

 More bean recipes to try